 As you can see, our group unaware application has access to 48 CPU cores on a 48 core system, but only 36 on a 72 core system!

 If this scenario presents a problem, your options are as follows:

 - Disable Hyper-Threading/SMT to reduce the logical core count to below 64, incurring the overall reduction in computational capacity.
 That would allow group unaware processes to use more cores since the singular processor group includes all available cores.

 - Contact the app developer to have them modify it to be group aware.

 - Contact Bitsum to see what we can do for you.
-We can externally adapt group unaware applications to multiple processor groups.
-However, this requires special attention to the unique attributes of the offending application to be done right.
+We can adapt group unaware applications.
+However, this requires special attention to the unique attributes of the target application to be done right.

 Given this design, users should check check your applications’ group support before upgrading your hardware, and try to choose hardware with CPU core counts that are a multiple of 64 since that will result in maximum size processor groups.